Anthony Cedric Vuagniaux: Biography

-At the age of seven, Anthony Cedric Vuagniaux falls on his uncle's old synthesizer Roland.
+At the age of six, Anthony Cedric Vuagniaux falls on his uncle's old synthesizer Roland.
 That day, he discovers a great fascination for sounds.
-His mother, in response to this love, subscribes him to the Geneva Conservatory.
+His mother subscribes him to the Geneva Conservatory.

 The boy continued to compose by himself with his synthesizer, other instruments and tape recorder.
 These first devices allowed him to work his music in his studio.

-He built, in 1991, a rock formation.
-The meetings are linked, especially with a band, Desdemona, for which he composed and performed as a drummer at concerts in first parts of groups Dionysos (French band) and Astonvilla (French bands).
+In 1991 he founded a rock band.
+He also composed and performed as a drummer for Desdemona in the first concert parts of such groups Dionysos (French band) and Astonvilla (French bands).

 In the 2000s, he created his own label, Plombage Records, while composing under the name "Tony Snake" pseudonym to honor his herpetologist deceased father, an electronic music project revealed in the albums : Rendez-vous chez le dentiste and Foufounes Alkantara mastered by the Björk and Daft Punk London's engineer "Nilesh Patel", and a remix for Detroit Grand Pubahs, delivering performances in places such "La Java" and Chez Régine in Paris.

-In 2010, Anthony Cedric Vuagniaux comes back in his old love, privileging his music with machines such as tape recorders, Minimoog, Mellotron, Crumar, Farfisa, Solina, Clavinet, Fender Rhodes piano, old drum machines, and instruments of all ethnicities or even atonal like Waterphone.
+In 2010, Vuagniaux came back in his old love, privileging his music with machines such as tape recorders, Minimoog, Mellotron, Crumar, Farfisa, Solina, Clavinet, Fender Rhodes piano, old drum machines, and instruments of all ethnicities or even atonal like Waterphone.